 You proposed testing in the rat.
-According to the test method OECD TG 489, the test must be performed in rats.
+According to the test method OECD TG 489, rats are the preferred species.
+Other rodent species can be used if scientifically justified.
 According to the test method OECD TG 474, the test may be performed in mice or rats.
-Therefore, the combined must be conducted in the rat.
+Therefore, the combined study must be performed in rats, or if justified, in mice.

-You proposed testing by the oral route.
-Having considered the anticipated routes of human exposure and the need for adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate.
+You did not specify the route for testing.
+Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate.